6 Three Parameters: Causal

 2 Republican 11.1

 So the causal effect of hearing Spanish-speakers is about the same as 2/3s of the distance between Republicans and Democrats.
 This is not a small effect!
-To summarize our conclusion:
+To summarize our analysis:

-Using data from a 2012 survey of Boston-area commuters, we seek to understand the causal effect of a one-time exposure to Spanish-speakers on attitudes toward immigration in Chicago and similar cities today.
-The magnitude of the effect may have changes in the 10+ years since the data was collected.
+Using data from a 2012 survey of Boston-area commuters, we seek to measure the causal effect of exposure to Spanish-speakers on attitudes toward immigration among adults in Chicago and similar cities in 2024.
+There is some concern that the relationship has changed since our data was collected.
 We modeled att_end, a summary measure of attitude toward immigration measured on a 3 to 15 integer scale, as a linear function of treatment.
-Treated individuals, those exposed to Spanish-speakers in a commuter rail platform, become more conservative on immigration issues.
-The average causal effect was about 1.5, with a 95% confidence interval of 0.5 to 2.5.
-That 1.5 effect is about 2/3s of the distance between the average attitudes of Republicans and Democrats.
+The average causal effect of treatment was about 1.5, with a 95% confidence interval of 0.5 to 2.5.
+Hearing Spanish-speakers made people more conservative with regard to immigration.
+That 1.5 effect is about 2/3s of the distance between the average attitudes toward immigration of Republicans versus Democrats.

 6.4.2 Humility